MileHacker Logo

 Historical Districts & Religious Sites

 • Qom Grand Bazaar: A traditional historical district.
-Its architecture, with vaulted ceilings and intricate brickwork, a fascinating place to wander.
+Its architecture, with vaulted ceilings and intricate brickwork, an intriguing place to wander.
 A living historical district where trades and crafts have thrived for centuries.

 • Imamzadehs: Numerous smaller Imamzadehs (shrines of descendants of Shia Imams) throughout the city.
 These offer quieter places of worship and often beautiful, intricate architecture.

-• Beit-e Imam Khomeini (Imam Khomeini's House): The erstwhile residence of Ayatollah Ruhollah Khomeini, now a museum.
+• Beit-e Imam Khomeini (Imam Khomeini'the Residence of): The erstwhile residence of Ayatollah Ruhollah Khomeini, now a museum.
 Immense historical meaning for modern Iranian history.

 • Memorial Locations: Various monuments dedicated to martyrs, particularly close to the Fatima Masumeh Shrine and in city squares, commemorating individuals in Iran's religious and revolutionary history.